($896) Cost to ship a car from Denver, CO to St. Louis, MO

 The time of the year

-Seasonal demand and weather conditions in both Denver and St. Louis can impact car shipping prices.
+Seasonal demand and weather patterns in Denver and St. Louis often affect the cost of auto transport.

 Denver has four distinct seasons and receives most of its precipitation from April through August.
 Due to its inland location on the High Plains, at the foot of the Rocky Mountains, the region can be subject to sudden changes in weather.